-* January 2021 update: Senate bill #320 did pass --but: we're STILL having to change our clocks twice a year --!
-The end of Pacific Standard Time, in favor of perpetual Daylight Saving Time, has been contingent on the states of Washington and California being ready to do the same.
-By one account, the bill to do so got stalled in the California legislature.
-By another account, we're all waiting on an OK from the U.S. Congress.
-Failing these okays, bill #320 says we'd do it anyway by year 2029 --which means we coulda-shoulda done it already!
+* Senate bill #320 (for year-round DST) did pass --but: we're STILL having to change our clocks twice a year --!
+The end of Pacific Standard Time, in favor of permanent Daylight Saving Time, has been contingent on the states of Washington and California being ready to do the same, but the bill to do so got stalled in the California legislature.
+After that hurdle, we'd all be waiting on an OK from the U.S. Congress --which shouldn't take more than 10 years.

 Senator Kim Thatcher